ices-tools-dev/echoSMs/docs/developing.md

 Documentation edits can be tested locally by running:

-    mkdocs serve
+    uv run mkdocs serve

 in the top level of the echoSMs repository.
 The documentation is then available at <http://127.0.0.1:8000>.
+A migration to [zensical](https://zensical.org/) is in progress and can be tested using:

+    uv run zensical serve

 ## Tests

 EchoSMs uses the pytest testing framework.
-After installing pytest, run the tests using
+Run the tests using

-    pytest -v
+    uv run pytest -v -n=auto

 in the top level of the echoSMs repository.
+The `-n=auto` option is optional and if present will distribute the tests across as many CPU cores are on your computer.

 ## Adding a new scattering model